BeyondTrust/research/attacks/entra/apps/README.md

 ## Demo

+Warning!
+Running the setup creates insecure attack paths inside your Entra environment, this should be used in lab scenarios only.
+In order to demonstrate the exploit we will create an app that is responsible for setting up the attack paths, give it sufficient privileges, and then run the app to perform the setup.

 ### Setup

-1. Register 'Hackbot' as an application
+1. Register an application in Entra ID (remember to delete after)
-2. Grant Hackbot following api permissions
+2. Grant application following api permissions
   - Application.ReadWrite.All
   - AppRoleAssignment.ReadWrite.All
   - Directory.ReadWrite.All
   - RoleManagement.ReadWrite.Directory
   - User.ReadWrite.All
-3. Make credentials for Hackbot
+3. Make credentials for the application
 4. Put correct credentials in `setup.cfg`
 5. Run `python setup.py`, follow prompts
   - create an app, or use an existing one